trivago/gollum/docs/src/gen/formatter/regexp.rst

 Parameters (from core.SimpleFormatter)
 --------------------------------------

+**Source**

+  This value chooses the part of the message the data to be formatted should be read from.
+Use "" to target the message payload; other values specify the name of a metadata field to target.
+  By default this parameter is set to "".

+**Target**

+  This value chooses the part of the message the formatted data should be stored to.
+Use "" to target the message payload; other values specify the name of a metadata field to target.
+  By default this parameter is set to "".

 **ApplyTo**

-  This value chooses the part of the message the formatting should be applied to.
-Use "" to target the message payload; other values specify the name of a metadata field to target.
+  Use this to set Source and Target to the same value.
+This setting will be ignored if either Source or Target is set to something else but "".
   By default this parameter is set to "".